Angela Rock

-Angela Rock is a former Olympic volleyball player.
-She was born on October 15, 1963 in California.
+Angela Terese Rock (born October 15, 1963) is a former Olympic volleyball player.
+She was born in California.
 Angela was a collegiate athlete at San Diego State University and became an Olympic volleyball athlete in 1988.
 Along with the Olympics, she participated in the 1977 Pan American games, the Goodwill Games, the Women's Professional Volleyball Association (WPVA), and the Federation De International Volleyball tours.
 Angela won 27 beach volleyball events, and in 1991 she was named the Women's Professional Volleyball Associations top hitter.
 After her Olympic and professional volleyball career, she became a coach and an author.

 Before and During Olympic life

 Early life

 Angela Rock fell in love with the idea of being an Olympian as a junior at El Toro High School despite not initially being interested in team sports.
 In high school, she was a multi-sport athlete including basketball, volleyball, track, and softball.
 When the Olympic volleyball coach, Arlie Serlinger, hosted a practice with two El Toro players, Rock joined them.
 After a successful high school season, San Diego State offered her a scholarship to play indoor volleyball.